TinyStepper

 What should I avoid during pre-dinner tantrums?

-Don't give long explanations about why they need to wait.
-Avoid introducing new rules or expectations.
-Don't engage in power struggles or negotiation when emotions are high.
-Resist offering screens as the default solution—it creates a pattern.
+Don't give long explanations about why they need to wait — when emotional regulation is offline, words don't land.
+Avoid introducing new rules or expectations during the meltdown window.
+Don't engage in power struggles or negotiation when emotions are high — the NHS's three-step framework starts with "regulate" precisely because reasoning comes last, not first.
+Resist offering screens as the default solution; it creates a pattern that's hard to undo.

 Get weekly tips for tough toddler moments